rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Isaiah is a prophet who lived in the 8th century BC, specifically around 739 BC through 701 BC.
-And, like the full canonical scripture, the *book of Isaiah* is best understood in unity and not necessarily in discrete parts.
+And, like the rest of the canonical scripture, the *Book of Isaiah* is best understood in unity and not necessarily in discrete parts.
-It is a fractal structure with multiple layers of linear story telling weaved together.
+It contains a fractal structure with multiple layers of linear story telling weaved together.
 There are many repeated prophetic themes that apply both to specific historical context while simultaneously applying to future prophecy including the Messiah as well as a final judgment and a new heaven.